 As the sun's rays peek through the trees overhead, Shivani Vyas runs from staging areas to supply stations to make sure everything is in place.
 It's early morning and she is one of the first persons to make it to the location.
 She's the assistant director on this film, so she has quite a bit to do before the rest of the crew arrives.

 Shivani's Journey From an Epic Fail to a Grand Adventure in the Making

 She checks her watch.
 7 a.m.
 Time to check in on craft services' setup and pocket some snacks for later.
 Shivani knows she will more than likely be one of the last people to leave today, so she needs to keep her energy up.

 When she was young, Shivani remembers coming home from school tired, dragging her feet up the stairs to her room.
-Eventually, her worried mother brought her to the doctor, and it was then she found out she was diabetic.
+Eventually, her worried mother brought her to the doctor, and it was then she found out she had diabetes.
 She was only eleven years old.